ShadowKyogre/android_system_core_bettercharger/README.md

 	#!/system/bin/sh
 	mkdir -p /res/images
 	/system/bettercharger/bettercharger

-The "mkdir" line is a "workarround" because ower binary expects to find this folder in recovery, but we don't use this folder.
+The "mkdir" line is a "workaround" because ower binary expects to find this folder in recovery, but we don't use this folder.